paraskalyan/Face-Recognition-Attendance-System/dailyDairy.md

 - Explored ensemble methods like bagging and boosting for improving model performance.
 - Studied techniques for model evaluation, including cross-validation, ROC curves, and precision-recall curves.
 - Implemented supervised learning algorithms using appropriate libraries and frameworks.
-- Explored different evaluation strategies for classification and regression problems.
-- Worked on real-world datasets to apply supervised learning algorithms and analyze the results.
-- Discussed and shared insights with peers or mentors to gain different perspectives on supervised learning techniques.
-- Continued to enhance knowledge through reading research papers and articles related to supervised learning algorithms.
-- Prepared for future projects where supervised learning techniques could be applied effectively.

 Week 8:
 - Dived into the realm of neural networks in machine learning.